Israel flags at the festival

 • Weapons of any kind including, but not limited to, knives, pepper spray, stun guns, concealed weapons, and firearms

-• Fireworks of any kind including, but not limited to, flares, smoke bombs, incendiary devices, missile, and pyrotechnics
+• Fireworks of any kind including, but not limited to, flares, smoke bombs, incendiary devices, missiles, and pyrotechnics

 • Illegal drugs or harmful chemicals